Shivtej29/EV-Sales-Analysis/README.md

 # Electric Vehicle Sales Analysis in India

 ## Project Overview
 This project analyzes electric vehicle (EV) sales data in India to support AtilQ Motors' market expansion strategy.
-As Peter Pandey, the data analyst at AtilQ Motors, I've conducted a comprehensive study of the existing EV/Hybrid market in India using provided datasets and metadata.
+I've conducted a comprehensive study of the existing EV/Hybrid market in India using provided datasets and metadata.

 ## Business Context
 AtilQ Motors, a leading US-based EV manufacturer with 25% market share in North America, aims to expand into the Indian market where their current share is below 2%.
 This analysis will inform their market entry strategy.